 Guarantees of Indebtedness-In November 2002, the FASB issued Interpretation No. 45, "Guarantors Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others", or FIN 45, which addresses the disclosure to be made by a guarantor in its interim and annual financial statements about its obligations under guarantees.
 FIN 45 applies to all guarantees entered into or modified after December 31, 2002.
 Based on this criterion, the guarantees of indebtedness by us in Deer Park and Wisconsin Dells, see Note 4, are accounted for under the provisions of FIN 45.
-FIN 45 requires the guaranter to recognize a liability for the non-contingent component of the guarantee; this is the obligation to stand ready to perform in the event that specified triggering events or conditions occur.
+FIN 45 requires the guarantor to recognize a liability for the non-contingent component of the guarantee; this is the obligation to stand ready to perform in the event that specified triggering events or conditions occur.
 The initial measurement of this liability is the fair value of the guarantee at inception.
-The recognition of the liability is required even if it is not probable payments will be required under the guarantee or if the guarantee was issued with a premium payment or as part of a transaction with multiple elements.
-We recorded at inception the fair value of our guarantees of the Deer Park and Wisconsin Dells joint venture's debt as debits to our investments in Deer Park and Wisconsin Dells and credits to a liability.
+The recognition of the liability is required even if it is not probable payments will be required under the guarantees of the Deer Park and Wisconsin Dells, a transaction with multiple elements.
+We recorded at inception the fair value of our guarantees of the Deer Park and Wisconsin Dells and credits to a liability.
 We have elected to account for the release from obligation under the guarantees by the straight-line method over the life of the guarantees.
 The recorded remaining values of the guarantees were \$1.5 million and \$1.0 million at December 31, 2008 and 2007, respectively.